LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

 Fork and Clone the API Source Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With Postman installed, we're ready to fork and clone the `CodingEvent API <https://github.com/LaunchCodeEducation/coding-events-api/tree/1-sqlite>`__.
+With Postman installed, we're ready to fork and clone the `CodingEvents API <https://github.com/LaunchCodeEducation/coding-events-api/tree/1-sqlite>`__.
 Although it is implemented differently from CodingEvents MVC, you will find that most of the features from the MVC application have been supported through endpoints in the API.